Louisville Passive House

 - Baseline Design presented at the Louisville Passive House project on December 20, 2022.
 The Marshall Fire Journey: Homeowners & Teams Rebuilding Better

-- Our Louisville Passive House project was presented at the Build Forward Workshop + expo.
+- Our Louisville Passive House project was presented at the Build Forward Workshop + expo on October 14, 2022.

 - The devastation of the Marshall Fire presents a unique opportunity for a forward-thinking building.
 The story was featured on PBS on June 30, 2022.
 Building Back Better After The Marshall Fire